julianxhokaxhiu/mockups-creator/README.md

 - [Google Closure Compiler](https://developers.google.com/closure/compiler/) for Javascript
 - Auto-rebuild + Live Reload when editing swig, scss or js files
 - Static file server.
 No more depending on Apache, Nginx, etc.
+- Auto-update, of NPM packages and Bower packages, once a day on build

 **Frontend**